 My First Year in MedComms…

-Sara is an Account Executive who joined the Bioscript team in July 2019.
-Since then, she has attended multiple training sessions, travelled on-site to help deliver an advisory board and has executed a fully virtual symposium.
+Georgia is an Account Executive who joined the Bioscript team in June 2020.
+Since then she has led on a number of projects and executed several virtual events.
 Find out more about her experiences over the past year below.

 MedComms is undoubtedly one of the career options that pops up during the frantic Google searches of a final year biology student.
 It first caught my eye in my second year of university during various careers events and meetings, and at the time it was difficult to imagine what MedComms really was, but the combination of science and communication sounded like something I wanted to know more about.
 I started to do my research and discovered plenty of resources and websites to help me understand the industry and distinguish between the different roles within it.
 It quickly became apparent to me that a role in Client Services embodied everything I was looking for in a graduate role; project management that had direct involvement with science.

 I therefore felt incredibly fortunate when Bioscript offered me the Associate Account Executive role, particularly considering this was during the first nationwide lockdown due to the COVID-19 pandemic that the UK faced last year.
 This meant that I was inducted to the role and team completely virtually, and still to this day have not stepped foot into the office!
 Although this was certainly different to what I had imagined my first few weeks in a graduate role would be like, it was a positive experience, nonetheless.